-Or mail the information to: AMS, Membership and Programs Department, 201 Charles Street, Providence, RI 02904.
+Or mail the information to: AMS, Professional Programs Department, 201 Charles Street, Providence, RI 02904.

 Donors will be notified about the approval of the materials.
 There will be a waiting period before a suitable recipient is found, and then the donors will receive instructions about the shipping preparation.